Communities prepared for flooding

 Although the council offers help and support to help tackle sudden, extreme weather, the responsibility for protecting private property rests with the owners.

-Residents can clear gullies blocked with debris but if the problem is more serious or people have other concerns these can be reported to Wilshire Council:
+Residents can clear gullies blocked with debris but if the problem is more serious or people have other concerns these can be reported to Wiltshire Council:

 Wiltshire Council has been working through the area boards to organise community resilience workshops, with many parishes putting together plans to help cope.